 Thank you for submitting a UCAS form and applying to King’s.
 Below and in the sub-pages of this section, you will find the information you need for the next stages in the application process.
 This Applicant Information section is now your main source of information until January.
-Please read the page and links extremely carefully (you'll see that there's a chronological order), bookmark it, and refer back to it regularly.
-It is essentially the Admissions Office notice board, and you will miss important and useful information and forms if you do not read it.
+Please read the page and links carefully, bookmark this page, and refer back to it regularly.

 Current notes for applicants: